 The tax laws provide that the parent with child custody is entitled to the dependency exemption of the child in connection with income tax returns unless the custodial parent waives such right.
 Our state courts have the discretion to require a custodial parent to give up the dependency exemption and to award it to the other parent.
 This is also relevant to deducting child care expenses.
 The party claiming the child is the one who claims the related child care expenses related to that child.
 Be sure to consult with your tax preparer or CPA with regard to these considerations.

 Our Raleigh Child Support Lawyers Are Here For You

 We understand how difficult divorce can be especially when there is tension over child support payments.
-Let our dedicated Raleigh family lawyers help you and your children.
+Let the dedicated Raleigh family law attorneys at Younce, Vtipil Baznik & Banks P.A. help you and your children.
 Contact us today for a consultation with our experienced lawyers.